 Often equestrians don’t realize how far they have come in the space of a year – after all, they are just making incremental changes on a daily basis.
 But when I see them once a year, it’s amazing the growth in their skills and bonds with their horses.

 Think you need to wait until your horse is in top shape?
 And top shape NEVER seems to come?
 Here’s the truth, if that is what you are waiting on, it’s never, EVER going to happen.
-Have you ever heard people talk about how they are waiting for the “perfect time” to have a baby?

-Maybe your horse a “project”?
+Maybe your horse is a “project”?
 Or maybe you didn’t get him as a project horse but he sure as heck has turned into one.
 Well, here’s another news flash.
 The point of a project is that it starts at one point and ends at another.
 However, unlike a project such as building a new garage, there is no finish point for a project horse.
 It’s literally a journey that never ends.
 So, consider documenting the journey.

 Taking Pictures with your Horse to Enjoy the Experience